 Examples on trends in the provision of MSS services with relevance to the future use of the 2 GHz MSS frequency band

-The 2GHz MSS spectrum has seen renewed interest from IoT connectivity satellite operators (Kepler, Sateliot) looking to implement services ranging from IoT connectivity to direct to cell satellite connectivity.
-Some administrations in Region 3 and Region 2 are either implementing or have requests to implement dedicated IoT spectrum within the segment of the band not currently used by incumbent operators.
+The 2GHz MSS spectrum has seen renewed interest from IoT connectivity satellite operators (Kepler, Sateliot) looking to implement services ranging from IoT connectivity to direct to cell satellite connectivity..
 Adjacent band is also under study at the ITU under agenda item 1.18 for Region 1, with CEPT currently discussing whether to support further study in the next cycle for the bands 1 645.5-1 646.5 MHz, 1 880-1 920 MHz and 2 010-2 025 MHz.
 This may lead to additional options, providing both customers and industry with IoT applications.

 CEPT project team SE40 is also studying the possible use of the band 5 850-5 875 MHz and 14.0-14.5 GHz for small transmit-only satellite IoT terminals.